apache/druid/docs/multi-stage-query/security.md

 Depending on what a user is trying to do, they might also need the following permissions:

-- `INSERT` or `REPLACE` queries: Users must have READ DATASOURCE permission on the output datasource.
+- `INSERT` or `REPLACE` queries: Users must have DATASOURCE READ permission on the output datasource.
-- `SELECT` queries: Users must have read permissions on the `__query_select` datasource, which is a stub datasource that gets created.
+- `SELECT` queries: Users must have READ permission on the `__query_select` datasource, which is a stub datasource that gets created.